Close Menu

 X

-child on bikeCalifornia Law Requires Drivers to Take Responsibility for Causing Bike Accidents
+child on bikeCalifornia Law Requires Drivers to Take Responsibility for Causing Bicycle Accidents

 We stand up for our bicycle injury clients, insuring that they receive fair treatment and compensation.
 San Francisco has more bicycle riders per capita than any other American city.
 But drivers often do not bother to look for bikes — or don’t want to give them the fair use of the road they are entitled by California law, which permits bike riders full use of a lane whenever there isn’t enough room to ride safely next to a car.
-To learn more, read the California DMV safety tips for bike riders and car drivers.
+To learn more, read the California DMV safety tips for bicyclists.

 Many bike accidents occur when drivers simply don’t see a bike, and change lanes or make a right turn when a bicyclist is to their right.
 Bicycle riders in California are also often injured by “dooring” — when a person opens their car door without looking to see if a bike is coming.
 California law requires drivers to look carefully before opening their doors.
 Drivers are responsible for injuries to bike riders when they break this law.